pshivaji/Halfbrick/README.md

 This python solution acts as cli(command line interface), i also made it user interface.

-First user will be seeing a message to enter csv file name. (just the file name no .csv extension)
+When you run the code in command prompt, user will be seeing a message to enter csv file name. (just the file name no .csv extension)

 Next user will be asked whether they want to convert given csv file to json file